On subspace designs: Cutting designs and minimal sum-rank metric codes

 \end{theorem}

-As a consequence of Theorem \ref{th:charsupp}, the geometric correspondence described in Section \ref{sec:vectsumrank} and Definition \ref{def:cutdes} give us the $1$-to-$1$ correspondence between classes of minimal sum-rank metric codes and classes of cutting designs.
+As a consequence of Theorem \ref{th:charsupp}, the geometric correspondence described in Section \ref{sec:vectsumrank} and Definition \ref{def:cutdes} give us a $1$-to-$1$ correspondence between classes of minimal sum-rank metric codes and classes of cutting designs.